 The College Council initiated the CLASS luncheons to nurture the college's scholarly community, provide a forum in which faculty and staff share their work with peers, and foster future collaborations.
 Ultimately, these sessions should promote a greater understanding of the diverse ways in which College of Education and Health Professions faculty and staff work toward the shared mission of improving education and health outcomes for Arkansans.
 The seminars are sponsored by the dean's office and the College Council. with lunch provided.

 Sessions are held virtually during the pandemic.
-Though we can't offer lunch till the all-clear is sounded, the meetings will be held noon-1 p. m.
-Please register to RSVP for the sessions.
-Zoom links will be emailed to registrants 24 hours prior to the session.
+Though we can't offer lunch till the all-clear is sounded, the meetings will be start at noon.
+Zoom links will be emailed to registrants prior to the session.

 CLASS Session 1